mapsacosta/EAFJupyter/docs/02_batch_dask_cms.rst

     cluster.shutdown()

 .. note:
   Because you are using a non-default image, it is likely some of the dask extra features will not work such as the dashboard.
 This is because you need packages like bokeh pinned properly in your images to have full dashboard functionality.
+To check on your workers, you can use the condor commands i.e. condor_q.
+You can also check logs in the sanbox directory.

 HTCDaskGateway Features
 ========================